AvivaShooman/CuckooHash/README.md

 # CuckooHash
-Python implementation of a cuckoo hash table.
+Python implementation of a cuckoo hash table class.